Ted Ballard: Playing career

 Ballard was born in Brentford and spent the war years working in a munitions factory in Hayes, Middlesex.
 His birthplace was only 50 yards from Griffin Park and he made one wartime appearance before signing as a professional for Leyton Orient in April 1946.
 He spent the 1946–47 season playing for Orient in the Third Division South before moving to The Dell in June 1947, with Bill Stroud moving in the opposite direction.

 He made his debut for Southampton at home to West Ham United on 31 January 1948, replacing the injured Joe Mallett at centre half.
 After a run of eight games, he lost his place and spent the next season in the reserves.
 In 1949–50 and 1950–51 he made occasional starts, covering for Bill Ellerington at right-back and either Bill Rochford or Norman Kirkman at left-back.
 Unable to make either position his own, he was given a free transfer in August 1952, returning to Leyton Orient.

 At Orient he failed to break into the first team and in 1953 joined Snowdown Colliery Welfare in the Kent League for three seasons.
-He then had spells as manager with Ashford Town and Hastings United.
+He then had spells as a manager with Ashford Town and Hastings United.